Nazariglez/ngt/README.md

-# ngt
-Notan Game Template
+# Notan Game Template

+This template is for my personal use, to avoid the same boilerplate in my mini-games.

+You can use it with: `cargo generate nazariglez/ngt --name my_name`

+Then just `cargo run` or `wasm-pack build --target web`.